-Current and deferred tax are recognised as a liability (or asset) in profit or loss, except when they relate to transactions recognised in Other Comprehensive Income or directly in Equity, in which case the tax is also recognised in Other Comprehensive Income or directly in Equity.
+Current and deferred tax are recognised as an expense (or credit) in profit or loss, except when they relate to transactions recognised in Other Comprehensive Income or directly in Equity, in which case the tax is also recognised in Other Comprehensive Income or directly in Equity.

-Tax assets and liabilities are offset when MDC Holdings Limited has a legally enforceable right to set off the recognised amounts.
+Tax assets and liabilities are offset when Marlborough Airport Limited has a legally enforceable right to set off the recognised amounts.